 You’ll build products out of uncalculated assumptions and no one will like them.
 You’ll have painful and expensive experiences that you wouldn’t want to try again.

-The above question was posted this week on Twitter by Jason Calacanis, the Founder and CEO of Launch, a firm that invests in early-stage startups through its accelerator program.
+The above question was posted sometime last year on Twitter by Jason Calacanis, the Founder and CEO of Launch, a firm that invests in early-stage startups through its accelerator program.

 This was followed by a series of responses from individuals who identified deeply with the question; and shared the reasons why their startup/product failed.